Interactions-AI/vecxx/README.md

 Fast C++ implementations of vectorizers for machine learning models.
 There are bindings available in Python and JS/TS.

-This includes a straighforward C++ implementation of common approaches to vectorization to integers, required for most types of DNNs to convert sentences into tensors.
+This includes a straighforward, cross-platform C++ implementation of common approaches to vectorization to integers, required for most types of DNNs to convert sentences into tensors.
 It also supports native [subword BPE](https://github.com/rsennrich/subword-nmt) based on [fastBPE](https://github.com/glample/fastBPE) with additional support for preprocessing transforms of strings during decode, either as native functors or from the bound languages.
 It also supports extra (special) tokens that can be passed through.

+For BPE, the library supports execution of models that were trained either using subword-nmt or fastBPE (or any other system which shares the file format).

 To support fast load times, `vecxx` vocabs can be compiled to a perfect hash and persisted to disk.
 When constructing the objects from the compiled directory, the loading will use memory mapping.
 For a BPE vocab, a non-compiled load that takes 24 milliseconds, may take only 200 microseconds after compilation.